rorzen/owncloud-install-and-configure/index.md

 Follow these steps to configure ownCloud:

-1. Create an admin account by choosing a username and a password.
+1. Provide a username and a password to create an admin account.
-2. Fill out the details of the database name, username, and password.
+2. Fill out the details of the database.
 ![image](/git-image/configurations.png)